 - Children born between 1 January and 31 March will be eligible to a free place in the Summer term beginning on or after 1 April.

-A Government initiative, launched in September 2017, offers working families with children aged 3 and 4 years an extra 15 hours of free childcare, meaning parents can access 30 hours of free childcare.
-Visit Childcare Choices for more information or check your eligibility online here.
+This Government initiative offers working families with children aged 3 and 4 years an extra 15 hours of free childcare, meaning parents can access up to 30 hours per week of free childcare.

-Please note: you need to have applied for a 30 hour code by the deadlines below in order for the code to eligible for a specific term:
+Please note: you must have applied for a 30 hour code by the deadlines below in order for the code to eligible for a specific term:

 - Autumn Term - 31st August